How can I improve the transfer performance of the sync command for Amazon S3?

 - If the instance is in a different AWS Region than the bucket, then consider using an instance in the same Region.
 Reducing the geographical distance between the instance and the bucket can reduce latency.

-- If the instance is in the same Region as the source bucket, then consider setting up an Amazon Virtual Private Cloud (VPC) endpoint for Amazon S3.
+- If the instance is in the same Region as the source bucket, then consider setting up an Amazon Virtual Private Cloud (Amazon VPC) endpoint for Amazon S3.
 VPC endpoints can help improve overall performance.